Cohomology of locally-closed semi-algebraic subsets: Analogous statements for adic spaces

-with and $R = S \setminus T$.
-Although the closed-open long exact sequence is still valid \cite{Hu96}[5.5.11 (iv)], $T$ as defined in \eqref{TT} just above is not an open subset of $S$ any more so we can't apply this long exact sequence.
-In fact the typical example of an open subset is
+where and $R = S \setminus T$.
+Although the closed-open long exact sequence is still valid for pseudo-adic spaces \cite{Hu96}[5.5.11 (iv)], $T$ as defined in \eqref{TT} is not an open subset of $S$ any more, so we cannot apply this long exact sequence.
+In fact the typical example of an open subset of an adic space is

 It will be then possible in that case to apply this long exact sequence (which includes the case $\{f\neq 0 \} = \{0 \leq |f| \neq 0 \}$).